ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 functions like `→`, `¬`, `∧`, `↔` and `∨` interact with
 propositions like `true` and `false`.

+In Lean we can prove mathematical theorems using *tactics* such as `intro` and `apply`.
+In this, the logic section of the IUM Lean resources, we will learn how to use about ten of Lean's basic tactics.
+They are all explained below, but they are also explained within the text when the need to use them arises.

 # Links for the impatient

 If you just want to dive in and haven't even got Lean installed on your computer, you